spotlightpa/poor-richard/content/news/2021-06-10-SPLELECTION11.md

 “This responsible bill includes all aspects of issues brought before the committee and will propel Pennsylvania’s election into the 21st century, all while fixing fatal flaws and election security issues,” Grove said in a statement.
 “Pennsylvania must be a leader in secure elections, which are also accessible to all legal voters.
 The Voting Rights Protection Act thoughtfully achieves both initiatives while also supporting citizens’ right to vote.”

-Pennsylvania’s election code was largely untouched for a long time after its creation in 1937, until Republican legislative leaders negotiated with Wolf in 2019.
-Together, they passed the law known as Act 77, which for the first time allowed any voter to cast ballots by mail.
+Pennsylvania’s Election Code was largely untouched for a long time after its creation in 1937, until Republican legislative leaders negotiated with Wolf in 2019.
+Together, they passed the law known as Act 77, <a href="https://www.spotlightpa.org/news/2020/12/pennsylvania-election-2020-act-77-mail-voting-republican-audit/" target="_blank">which for the first time allowed any voter to cast ballots by mail</a>.

 But that major change, taking effect during the 2020 presidential election and the coronavirus pandemic, revealed some of the weaknesses in the current system, parts of which were either outdated or entirely new and untested.
 And it showed some of the dangers of moving too quickly without simultaneously funding Pennsylvania’s election infrastructure, which, like in other states, has long been underfunded and understaffed.